 The Turkish authorities lead the overall coordination and management of humanitarian assistance for disasters.
 Turkish Red Crescent is the responsible authority for the coordination of mass feeding services in the disaster area and main solution partner in this working group as part of the National Disaster Response Plan1.
 A UNDAC team is deployed to the field.
 IFRC as part of its lead role in the shelter sector coordination in the international humanitarian coordination system, will be deploying a dedicated shelter coordination team to fulfil the requirements of the function.
 In addition to NATO and the European Union, offers of assistance from 70 countries reached Türkiye.
 31 search and rescue teams and over 77 medical teams from different countries were mobilised towards the earthquake zones.
-Search and rescue teams from different countries reached a total of 8,294 people.
+A total of 238,204 professionals are employed in the works carried out in the earthquake zone.
+Upon the international call, 9,677 personnel from abroad were transferred to the disaster area.